Rock music in France

-Things changed course in the 1980s.
-The changing of the political culture was accompanied by an explosion in youth culture.
-This helped the emergence of a distinct French rock that could match the lucrativeness of American and British rock music.
-French progressive rock continued in the 1980s in relative obscurity, with the bands Dün, Terpandre and Emeraude achieving some underground success (but were met with critical indifference).
+Things changed course in the 1980s with the arrival of the left in power.
+The notable changing of the political culture was accompanied by an explosion in youth culture.
+This helped the emergence of a distinct French rock that could match the lucrativeness of American and British rock music and bands.
+French progressive rock continued in the 1980s in relative obscurity, with the bands Dün, Minimum Vital, Terpandre and Emeraude achieving some underground success (but were met with critical indifference).
 The success of Téléphone (pub rock), which started in the 1970s but peaked in the 1980s, also took French rock to new levels.
-The new wave was dominated by Indochine, who sold enormously, as well as Alain Chamfort, overshadowing the works of critical darlings Taxi Girl or Jacno, but the genre also later saw the emergence of Étienne Daho, who would remain a major figure in French music up to this day.
+The new wave was dominated by Indochine, who sold enormously, as well as the romantic Alain Chamfort, overshadowing the works of critical darlings Taxi Girl or Jacno, but the genre also later saw the emergence of Étienne Daho, who would remain a major figure in French music up to this day.
 Another notable artist from the early 1980s is Axel Bauer, who scored a massive hit with the song Cargo.
 Charlélie Couture also marked its time with Comme un avion sans aile.
 The post-punk scene, although commercially unsuccessful, also featured critically acclaimed acts, such as Marquis de Sade, Hubert-Félix Thiéfaine, Orchestre rouge or Kas Product.
 The art rock band Les Rita Mitsouko enjoyed international success, while the decade also saw the emergence of Alain Bashung, who had been around since the 1960s but only started to have his first hits in the new wave era.
 Bashung would become the most critically acclaimed French rock singer in his home country, with several of his albums being now hailed as classics.
-There was also a second wave of French punk rock which included such acts as Bérurier Noir, Les Négresses Vertes, Les Garçons Bouchers, Les Wampas, Les Satellites or the seminal Mano Negra, which would make the genre evolve towards worldbeat (and whose leader Manu Chao would later have a worldwide successful solo career).
+There was also a second wave of French punk rock which included such acts as Lucrate Milk, Bérurier Noir, Ludwig Von 88, Les Shérifs, Les Négresses Vertes, Les Garçons Bouchers, Les Wampas, Les Satellites or the seminal Mano Negra, which would make the genre evolve towards worldbeat (and whose leader Manu Chao would later have a worldwide successful solo career).
 The first major French indie rock act appeared: Les Thugs, who are considered a major reference of the scene up to this day.
 Finally, French hard rock and heavy metal really took shape in this decade, with the continuing success of Trust or that of other bands like ADX, Warning, Shakin' Street, Sortilège or Vulcain, and some early thrash-death metal acts like Agressor, Loudblast or Morsüre.